-David is a chartered accountant with a CV that includes non-executive chairman roles at Blacks Leisure Group, French Connection and Sport and Leisure Group.
+David is a chartered accountant with a CV that includes non-executive chair roles at Blacks Leisure Group, French Connection and Sport and Leisure group.
 He was also a non-executive director at Carluccio’s and joint chief executive of the Pentland Group.
-He is currently chairman of Ted Baker.
+As well as his role as chair of the British Red Cross, he is also chair of Ted Baker.

-His work within the charity sector includes the role of president at Level Playing Field and chairman of its European counterpart, Centre for Access to Football in Europe.
+His previous work within the charity sector includes president at Level Playing Field and chair of its European counterpart, Centre for Access to Football in Europe.
 These charities aim to improve facilities and create a more accessible and inclusive match-day experience for disabled supporters throughout the UK and Europe.

 Fionnuala has volunteered for a variety of charities in Northern Ireland.
-She served as vice president of the British Red Cross in Northern Ireland from 2011 to 2013.
+Before joining the board in January 2014, she served as vice president of the British Red Cross in Northern Ireland from 2011 to 2013.

 Fionnuala was the first vice chair of the Northern Ireland Council for Integrated Education and was a founding trustee of the Integrated Education Fund.
 She has previously served as chair of UNICEF in County Armagh.